lawmurray/doxide/README.md

 By generating Markdown, Doxide opens C++ documentation to the whole wide world of static site generation tools and themes.
 There is particular support for [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme, as on the Doxide website.
 A little extra effort enables alternatives such as [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/).
 Other formats such as PDF are possible too, via [Pandoc](https://pandoc.org/).

+Instructions for installing from source are provided here.
+See the [website](https://doxide.org/installation) for packages for Linux, Mac, and Windows that are easier to install.

 ## License